How Ryanair handles a PR Crisis – a Text Analysis Case Study

 So that’s our AI-powered layman’s analysis of the coverage of the Ryanair cancellations PR disaster.
 We think that although the press is extremely negative, Ryanair did a pretty good job of mitigating the volume of it.

-If you want to try out our APIs, take a look at the demos of our APIs or sign up for a trial – the News API has a two-week free trial and the Text API has a free plan that lets you analyze 1,000 pieces of text per month with no cost.
+If you want to try out our APIs, take a look at the demos of our APIs or sign up for a trial – the News API has a two-week free trial and the Text API lets you analyze 1,000 pieces of text per day free of charge so you can get set up using the API.